-Summer’s coming (as hard as it is to believe right now) and here’s a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when they notice that awful sound; drip… drip… drip.
-They glance over to see the cat licking at a puddle that’s slowly forming on the kitchen floor.
-In a flash: Worry, stress, and that sinking feeling.
+Summer’s coming (we promise) and here’s a typical scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant dreadful sound; drip… drip… drip.
+They look over to see the household pet licking at a puddle that’s gradually forming on the kitchen floor.
+Just like that, the mood changes: Anxiety, stress, and that ”oh brother!” feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
 No – it’s the air conditioner of all things.
-This can strike anywhere, from West Chester to Timbuktu, regardless of weather.
+This can occur anywhere, from the U.S. to Timbuktu, regardless of weather.

-The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your West Chester area home.
+The evaporator coil is the component of a central A/C unit that actually freezes.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
 There are two primary reasons the evaporator coil may freeze:

-Either way, the outcome is that the air conditioner’s evaporator coil does not properly dissipate heat, and consequently ‘overcools’ itself.
-The impact of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C has morphed into an old-school icebox.
+Either way, the result is that the air conditioner’s evaporator coil will be unable to properly transfer heat, and consequently ‘overcools’ itself.
+The impact of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
+In short, the A/C just turned into an old-school icebox.

 This can turn into an expensive repair.
 When your unit freezes over it can lead to a totaled compressor.
 Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
 In fact, many people are forced to pick between installing a new system and repairing the old one.
 If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive repair.